 College is hard.

 And so many students are left with only one option.
 Take out loans and rack up debt.
-This, of course, puts even more pressure on your future self to graduate and step into a high-paying position (assuming such a thing exists in your field).
+This, of course, puts even more pressure on your future self to graduate and step into a high-paying position (assuming such a thing exists in your field), so you can pay off student debt faster.

 Experience in the present can pay massive dividends in the future (even if that internship is an unpaid, volunteer position).

-Keep your eye on the goal: advancing your future self.
-Don’t get mired in internship drama.
-You’re worth more than zero dollars per hour.
+Keep your eye on the goal of advancing your future self.
+Whatever your thoughts are on internships, let me tell you: You’re worth more than zero dollars per hour.
 Build your skills, not just your resume bullets.
 Look for ways to learn and earn.

 And an excellent, often-overlooked, yet incredible way of doing this?